gjpin/hcloud-okd4/README.md

 make run
 ```

-All the following commands will be executed inside the container.
+All the following commands will be executed inside the container:

 ### Set Version